 Please share a unique travel experience you will never forget.

 "Travelling in Costa Rica was a unique experience alone, but the volunteer project we did with the turtle was the most memorable.
 Looking after the turtle nests in the middle of the night and looking up at the stars was one of the great memories.
-But the best one, is when we were helping the baby turles out in the big sea. "
+But the best one, is when we were helping the baby turles out in the big sea.
+In addition to making sure they got safe out in the sea, we also clean the beaches for all the plastic that don`t belong in the nature. "

 Featured trips & expertise